averynashw/averynashw/README.md

 Hi, I'm Nash.
-I'm a Junior Computer Science student at Texas A&M University and an aspiring Software Engineer who is passionate about software development and solving problems.
+I'm a Senior Computer Science student at Texas A&M University and an aspiring Software Engineer who is passionate about software development and solving problems.

 My experience at Texas A&M has been great so far, allowing me to learn crucial programming concepts that I've put to good use with various personal projects.